Domestic Violence/Orders of Protection

 Restraining orders are also available to prevent the aggressor or abusive spouse from coming within a certain distance of specified property, including home, school, or workplace of the abused individuals.
 Sometimes, as an ancillary measure to a pending divorce, custody, or other family law proceeding, it becomes necessary to issue a restraining order or order of protection against an abusive partner.

 Contact the firm right away.
-McPherson Harry & Associates, P.C. will act immediately to protect you and your family from harm.
+Kathryn L. Harry & Associates, P.C. will act immediately to protect you and your family from harm.